Endourology/Minimally Invasive Surgery Fellowship Program

 • Minimally Invasive Surgical Therapies (MIST)

-The clinical program is designed to provide the fellow with a practical knowledge of the most up-to-date methods of The clinical program is designed to provide the fellow with a practical knowledge of the most up-to-date methods of diagnosing and treating all types and stages of these urologic diseases.
-The fellowship faculty have significant experience in all aspects of endourology, laparoscopy, and robotic surgery, allowing for tailoring of the training experience based upon each individual fellow’s strengths and perceived areas of needed improvement.
+The clinical program is designed to provide the fellow with a practical knowledge of the most up-to-date and cutting-edge methods of diagnosing and treating all types and stages of these urologic diseases.
+The fellowship faculty have significant experience in all aspects of endourology, HoLEP, focal therapy, laparoscopy, and robotic surgery, allowing for tailoring of the training experience based upon each individual fellow’s strengths and perceived areas of needed improvement.

 doctor bird with multiple residents in an operating room preparing for a procedure.